McDavid, Kassian score short-handed, Oilers beat Sharks 2-0

+EDMONTON, Alberta (AP) -- After a disappointing overtime loss in the opener, the young Edmonton Oilers proved to be quick learners.

-EDMONTON, Alberta (AP) -- Connor McDavid and Zack Kassian scored short-handed goals to help the Edmonton Oilers beat the San Jose Sharks 2-0 Friday night, evening their first-round series at one game apiece.
+Connor McDavid and Zack Kassian scored short-handed goals to help the Oilers beat the San Jose Sharks 2-0 Friday night, evening their first-round series at one game apiece.

+''As a group we wanted to have a good bounce-back game,'' Kassian said. ''It was one of those things, the puck seemed to follow me tonight.
+My linemates played well.
+We brought a lot of energy.''

 Cam Talbot stopped all 16 shots he faced for his first career playoff shutout and Edmonton's first postseason win since 2006.
 The Oilers missed the playoffs in each of the last 10 years.